 At KVC Kansas, there’s much we can do and are doing to safely prevent and reduce the number of children we serve in foster care.
 We are working hard to strengthen our team and services, while also advocating for specific solutions to external factors.

 But KVC Kansas is just one part of the child welfare system.
-We are working with many dedicated partners including the Kansas Department for Children and Families led by new Secretary Gina Meier-Hummel, the bipartisan legislative Child Welfare Task Force, the court system, the Children’s Alliance, and many other private organizations, individuals, faith-based communities and others who are each helping in critical ways.
+We are working with many dedicated partners including the Kansas Department for Children and Families, the bipartisan legislative Child Welfare Task Force, the court system, the Children’s Alliance, and many other private organizations, individuals, faith-based communities and others who are each helping in critical ways.

 We look forward to working with these partners to strengthen our child welfare system and to strengthen Kansas children and families themselves.